- PDF Presentation Overview

 Arnold N. Zelman, Esq.

-Arnold Zelman, Esq., an attorney, is of Counsel with Hiscock & Barclay, LLP which has its offices in Buffalo, & several other major cities in New York.
-He practices in the areas of business law, counseling, tax & estate planning & has been active in many civic organizations.
+Arnold Zelman, Esq., an attorney, is of Counsel with Barclay & Damon, LLP which has its offices in Buffalo, and several other major cities in New York.
+He practices in the areas of business law, counseling, tax and estate planning, and has been active in many civic organizations.